A report which compares rail station usage, for each and every station by line or route for April 2019 to March 2020.

-- There was a 0.4% increase in the number of station entries and exits in Wales in 2018-19 (52.7 million) compared with the previous year, the lowest year on year percentage increase ever recorded in Wales.
+- There was a 4.4% decrease in the number of station entries and exits in Wales in 2019-20 (to 50.4 million) compared with the previous year.
+This is the only year on year percentage decrease since records began in 1997.

 Further detailed tables can be found on StatsWales and key quality information can be found in last year’s release.

 Rydym yn croesawu galwadau a gohebiaeth yn Gymraeg / We welcome calls and correspondence in Welsh.

 Rydym yn croesawu galwadau yn Gymraeg / We welcome calls in Welsh.